Onalea Gilbertson

-Onalea Gilbertson is a Canadian voice actress and musician from Calgary, Alberta.
+Onalea Gilbertson (ONALEA) is a Canadian voice actress and musician from Calgary, Alberta.
 Gilbertson is most known for her own creations; Blanche: The Bittersweet Life of a Wild Prairie Dame and Requiem for a Lost Girl.

+Onalea is a multidisciplinary creator, performer, puppeteer, director & recording artist.
+As a music and theatre artist Onalea has performed numerous roles world wide in both the traditional and the avant-garde.
+A fuller list of her works exists here.

+She is currently a cast member of Sleep No More in New York.

 Aside from her work in theatre, Gilbertson has worked with Blue Water Studios, doing voice-over work on the English dubs of anime.
 Among her credits are Chandi and Hinoki Sai in Betterman, Ceres in Ceres, Celestial Legend, Nastasha in Mobile Fighter G Gundam, Nina Wang in My-Otome, and Moonbay in Zoids: Chaotic Century.

 She is often credited as Kris Rundle or Kris Hamil.

-After a five years working in New York City, Onalea returned to Canada, making art music with actor, playwright and painter, Bruce Horak.
-Together, the pair make up the musical duo "The Railbirds".

-She was a cast member of Sleep No More in New York.